azerion/bluestack-sdk-ios/upgrading.md

 ```

-for more details check out the header of the new class it s fully documented.
+for more details check out the header of the new class it s fully documented and [GDPR] doc.

 - **Add new AdColony 3.3.0 version, [AdColony.framework]**
 - **Add new Vectaury 1.5.2 version, [Vectaury.framework] :**